Worried that exercise may hurt your body after a heart attack?

 Walking is so beneficial because it uses a lot of muscles.
 You are using all of your leg muscles and your abdominal and back muscles to keep yourself upright.
 As you swing your arms, you are using your arm muscles.
 The more muscles you use, the better it is for your aerobic health.

 Studies have even found that walking trumps massage for improving life after a stroke and that post-stroke walking programs improve stroke survivors’ lives.
-You can make walking social by starting or joining a walking group with Go Red.
+You can make walking social by starting or joining a walking club.